DarkStar1982/pascal_test/readme.txt

-A small Pascal interperter, implemented using Flex and Bison tools.
+A small Pascal interperter, implemented with Flex and Bison tools.

 ===== Build instructions ====
 make minpas